 I've got a couple books in the works.
 I'll let you know when those are available here and anywhere else.
 I'm excited.
 I'm relishing being a part of Linda Sivertsen and Danielle LaPorte's Beautiful Writers Group.
 So stay tuned, Calhoun.

-I've been writing my weekly Full Frontal column since 2005, published in the Newport Mercury.
+I wrote my weekly Full Frontal column from 2005-2017, published in the Newport Mercury.
 I'm a Huffington Post Blogger and have contributed to Elephant Journal, Rebelle Society, Author Andra Watkins' Make a Memory project, A Beauty Full Mind and Darcie Cameron's Belle of the Carnival site, to name a few.
 Oh, and some years ago, I wanted herpes.

 I also write film reviews and features - interviews with musicians and iconoclasts, and film criticism.
 Here are links to some of those:

 Director/Actor Danny Strong on "Lee Daniel's The Butler"